|Economic Resilience||Very High Risk|

 Base-Case Credit Losses

-We expect the Brazilian financial system's credit costs to diminish in 2021 after the peak in 2020 of 4.1%, given that banks boosted their provisions to cover for future losses during the past two years, and we expect them to decrease in 2021 to 3.0% and 2.6% in 2022 as economy recovers.
+We expect the Brazilian financial system's credit cost to pick up in 2020 to 5.5% as banks boost their provisions to cover for future losses and to decrease in 2021 to 4.1% as economy recovers.
 Our credit-cost estimate for Brazil in the next two years incorporates the following assumptions:

 Industry Risk | 5